 Any hemorrhoid that protrudes outward from the anus is referred to as a prolapsed hemorrhoid.
 They tend to be quite painful when sitting down or during bowel movements.
 The cause of prolapsed hemorrhoids is the weakening of the tissue that holds it in place, allowing it to become prolapsed.
 Repeated straining while having a bowel movement is another common cause.

 By middle age, almost half of all adults in the United States get to know what are hemorrhoids and had to deal with the symptoms of hemorrhoids at one time or another.
 There is a range of hemorrhoids symptoms, the most common include itching, discomfort, and blood when wiping.
 If blood pools in an external hemorrhoid, it may form a clot, called a thrombus.
 This condition can result in severe pain and inflammation.
 Other hemorrhoid symptoms include:

 - Irritation and swelling in your anal area

 - A sensitive or painful lump near your anus

-- Painless bleeding that leaves bright red blood on tissue or in the bowl during bowel movements
+- Painless bleeding that leaves bright red blood on toilet paper or in the bowl after a bowel movement

 - Leaking feces

-Rectal bleeding also can be a symptom of another medical condition, including cancer.
-If you’re worried, consult a hemorrhoids specialist like Dr. Khodadadian in NYC.
+Rectal bleeding also can be a symptom of another medical condition, including colorectal or anal cancer.
+You should consult a physician or hemorrhoid specialists like our doctors in NYC.
 Furthermore, if you noticed a change in your bowel patterns or if you’ve passed black, tarry or maroon stools, see him right away.
 It can be a sign of a more serious condition, including colon cancer.
 Finally, get immediate help if you feel lightheaded or dizzy or if you’re passing a large volume of blood, which can lead to anemia.

+The causes of hemorrhoids vary greatly.
 Hemorrhoids can form when you push and strain during bowel movements.
-Other causes include:
+Other hemorrhoid causes include: